“How then will they call on him in whole they have not believed?Romans 10:14-15

 1.) training, 2.) service.

 b.)
 Certification from The Heart of Texas Foundation Field Ministers Academy.
-As step two to becoming a Texas Field Minister in the Texas Field Ministers Program, inmate graduates from Scarborough College attend and must successfully complete the Texas Field Ministers Academy developed and hosted by The Heart of Texas Foundation in collaboration with The Texas Department of Criminal Justice.
+As step two to becoming a Texas Field Minister in the Texas Field Ministers Program, inmate graduates attend and must successfully complete the Texas Field Ministers Academy developed and hosted by The Heart of Texas Foundation in collaboration with The Texas Department of Criminal Justice.

 The Texas Field Minister job opportunity provides men and women who have extremely long prison sentences the opportunity to display a new way of life by faithfully handling responsibilities that flourishing people enjoy to the benefit of themselves and everyone around them, even in the midst of difficult circumstances.

 a.)
 Qualification: Maintain a G1, G2, or G3 custody level status while serving his or her peers through community, crisis, counseling, and faith-based ministries.

 b.)
 Appointment: Remaining in good standing with the Field Ministers Advisory Council.